Earth friendly air freshener tips

 – If you have extraction fans in the kitchen or toilet, ensure the screens are kept clean.
 If you haven’t cleaned yours for a while, try it out and I guarantee the difference will amaze you.

-- Treating the cause rather than the symptom is always a preferred strategy.
+– Treating the cause rather than the symptom is always a preferred strategy.
 For example, pet bedding can create an awful stink and while it may not be viable to wash it every week, simply putting it out in the sun regularly and giving it a good shake will help.
+The sun is an important factor as sunlight kills some of the stink-causing bacteria.

 Green Living Tips.com